RubixML/ML/README.md

  - **Supervised** learning is a technique to train computer models with a dataset in which the outcome of each sample data point has been *labeled* either by a human expert or another ML model prior to training.
 There are two types of supervised learning to consider in Rubix:
 	 - **Classification** is the problem of identifying which *class* a particular sample belongs to among a set of categories.
 For example, one task may be in determining a particular species of Iris flower based on its sepal and petal dimensions.
 	 - **Regression** involves predicting continuous *values* rather than discrete classes.
 An example in which a regression model is appropriate would be predicting the life expectancy of a population based on economic factors.
-- **Unsupervised** learning, by contrast, uses an *unlabeled* dataset and instead relies on discovering information through the features of the training samples alone.
+- **Unsupervised** learning, by contrast, uses an *unlabeled* dataset and instead relies on discovering information through just the features of the training samples.
 	- **Clustering** is the process of grouping data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
 You can think of clustering as assigning a class label to an otherwise unlabeled sample.
 An example where clustering might be used is in differentiating tissues in PET scan images.
+	- **Anomaly Detection** is the flagging of samples that do not conform to an expected pattern.
+Anomalous samples can often indicate adversarial activity, bad data, or exceptional performance.

 ### Obtaining Data
 Machine learning projects typically begin with a question.
 For example, who of my friends are most likely to stay married to their spouse?
 One way to go about answering this question with machine learning would be to go out and ask a bunch of long-time married and divorced couples the same set of questions and then use that data to build a model of what a successful (or not) marriage looks like.
 Later, you can use that model to make predictions based on the answers from your friends.